 - Add the brown sugar, flour, salt, and toss with a fork or your fingers until moist crumbs form.

 - Add the pecans and toss to incorporate.

-- Evenly turn topping out over filling and bake for about 45 minutes (or cover and refrigerate for up to 24 hours if you’re prepping it in advance), or until top is lightly golden browned, set on the edges, and mostly set in the center.
+- Bake the sweet potato casserole for about 45 minutes (or cover and refrigerate for up to 24 hours if you’re prepping it in advance), or until top is lightly golden browned, set on the edges, and mostly set in the center.
 Mine took 50 minutes because I started with it cold from the fridge because I prepped it the night before.
 Baking time will vary based on pan used (glass or ceramic baking dishes will bake for longer than metal pans), oven, climate, ingredient variances, etc. Start checking at 30 minutes.

 Honey-Roasted Sweet Potatoes with Honey-Cinnamon Dip – The honey glaze and the creamy cinnamon dip make these potatoes irresistible!!

 Roasted Sweet Potato Salad — Goodbye mayo-loaded, mushy, boring potato salad.
 Hello to a Mexican-inspired potato salad full of flavor and texture with corn, black beans, peppers, and cilantro!

 Easy Foolproof Roasted Turkey — Learn how to make juicy, flavorful herb-roasted turkey that’s not dry!
 This turkey has all the flavor that grandma’s used to have, minus the hassle.